peteroupc/peteroupc.github.io/approxtheory.md

 ## Conclusion and Ways to Improve This Article

 Many academic papers and books present results in approximation theory, especially error bounds, with hidden constants and without giving upper bounds for such constants.
-For example, a result may say the following about an operator (approximation scheme) $L$ and a function $f(\lambda)$.
+For example, a result may say the following about an approximation scheme $L$ and a function $f(\lambda)$.
 If certain conditions are met, then:

 $$\text{abs}(f(\lambda) - L(\lambda)) \le C\omega_1(f, 1/n^{1/2}),\text{ or }$$